lepture/lepture.com/content/work/2012/tornado-project.rst

         locale/
         lib/

-A live demo can be found at june_ , which is the forum engine that powered `Python China`_.
+A live demo can be found at june_ , which is the forum engine that powers `Python China`_.
 And welcome Chinese Pythoners, we need you.

 Why assets